-One of the features that Anyport brings out is the changing relation between ports and their host cities.
+One of the features that Anyport brings out is the changing relationships between ports and their host cities.
 The model describes the growing segregation from the rest of the urban milieu.
 Several geographers have worked on this aspect, investigating the redevelopment of harbor land and the involved linkages.
-One of these urban linkages is the redevelopment of old port sites for other urban uses, such as Docklands in London and Harborfront in Baltimore.
-A more recent amendment to the Anyport model is focusing on container terminal development.
+One of these urban linkages is redeveloping old port sites for other urban uses, such as Docklands in London and Harborfront in Baltimore.
+A more recent amendment to the Anyport model focuses on container terminal development.
 Five alternatives are presented:

-- Closure, where the facility is abandoned because of inadequate site or operating conditions, implying that the terminal has lost its market relevance;
+- Closure.
+A facility is abandoned because of inadequate site or operating conditions, implying that the terminal has lost market relevance.

-- Expansion, where operating conditions require the existing sites to be extended or modified.
-This mostly involves yard areas and the lengthening of berths;
+- Expansion.
+Operating conditions require the footprint of an existing site to be extended or modified.
+This mainly involves yard areas and the lengthening of berths.

-- Addition, where because of demands of deeper water or operating facilities, new berths are constructed;
+- Addition.
+New berths are constructed because of demands for deeper water or operating facilities.

-- Consolidation, where several existing berths are combined to provide expanded facilities;
+- Consolidation.
+Several existing berths are combined to provide expanded facilities.

 The Anyport model was further challenged by containerization, which incited the development of a network of satellite terminals and inland load centers connected to the port terminal facilities.
 The process is often labeled as port regionalization.